AnvarDusiyorov/employee-grid/README.md

   * If you forget to provide CSV file, you will see:
   ![no-file-provided-image]

-  * If you provide valid CSV file (by valid I mean any CSV file with header like in [this][rolemodel-csv-file]), you will see:
+  * If you provide valid CSV file (by "valid" I mean any CSV file with headers like in [this][rolemodel-csv-file]), you will see:
   ![valid-file-provided-image]

   * After pressing "Upload" button, you will see something like this: